Great Ocean Road bridge replacement at Wye River

 The construction of the new bridge on the Great Ocean Road at Wye River is funded by the Australian and Victorian Governments.

-Feedback from attendees has been incorporated into the planning and design of the project.
+The community provided valuable feedback on the project that was incorporated into the planning and design of the project.

 The existing bridge was built in the 1950s and is now due for replacement.